A Short Discussion of Summaries

 - Revise your summary by inserting transitional words and phrases where needed.
 Check for readable style.
 Avoid short, choppy sentences.

-- Edit for grammatical correctness, punctuations and spelling.
+- Edit for grammatical correctness, punctuation, and spelling.

 Remember: a summary is an objective re-statement of the author’s ideas.
 Your own opinions about either the subject or the author are not included.
 Forming accurate summaries is a first step in academic and research-based writing.